33Ahn/express-musicians/README.md

 ```
 ## Goal
 1. Create a new end point in your server.js file.
 When a browser makes a GET request to http://localhost:3000/musicians this endpoint should respond with the full array of musician objects.
-2. You will be provided with a Musicians DB, aling with your database being connected to your express server.
+2. You will be provided with a Musicians DB, aligning with your database being connected to your express server.
 3. The endpoint will need to fetch these musicians from the database  -  have a look at the Sequelize Model's findAll() method to help you with this.

             a. remember to use async and await

-4. Test your endpoint by visiting http://localhost:3000/musicians  Your browser should output the array.
+4. Test your endpoint by visiting http://localhost:3000/musicians  / Your browser should output the array.

 ## Checklist
 1. Create a GET Request using Express